-The Mother and the Child are reading a book, which due to its decorations has been identified as the "Book of Hours", a book of prayers for laymen that was widely popular between the Thirteenth and Sixteenth centuries.
+The Mother and the Child are depicted with an open volume, perhaps a "Book of Hours", a prayer book widely popular between the 13th and 18th centuries.

-The image retains an every-day life and familiar connotation, as the presence of common objects such as books and boxes highlights.
-On the right hand side there is a window open on a landscape which, with its sunset light, illuminates the interior.
-However, the light which pervades the Mother and the Child does not seem to have a natural origin.
-Rather, it appears to emanate from the two sacred figures themselves, turning the simple and domestic environment of the room into a mystical scene.
+The image has a familiar connotation, as the presence of common objects such as books and boxes highlights.
+On the right, there is a window open on a landscape, which, with its sunset light, illuminates the interior.
+However, the light that pervades the Mother and the Child does not seem to have a natural origin.
+Rather, it appears to emanate from the two sacred figures themselves, turning the simple and domestic space of the room into a mystical scene.

-This painting of circa 1480, also known as the Madonna of the Book, is part of the mature artistic production of Sandro Botticelli, but it is still reflecting the influence of Filippo Lippi, who first taught Botticelli and was author of refined sacred images.
+This painting dating from about 1482-1483, also known as the Madonna of the Book, belongs to the mature production of Sandro Botticelli, but it still reflects the influence of Filippo Lippi, who first taught Botticelli.

-This work contains all the elements that characterise this period of Botticelli's art: the delicate and elegant linearity, a precious style still far from the intense pathos of his late works.
+This work contains the elements that characterise this period of Botticelli's art: a delicate and elegant linearity, a precious style still far from the intense pathos of his late works.